Can We Trust the Bible?

 What am I talking about?
-I'm talking about the fact that there are dozens of historical writings outside of the Bible (in the records of the Assyrians, Babylonians and Romans) that verify the historical accuracy of many of the names of people, places, and events mentioned in the Bible.
+I'm talking about the fact that there are dozens of writings that survive outside of the Bible (in the records of the Assyrians, Babylonians and Romans) that verify the historical accuracy of the Bible's records of different persons, places, and events.
 External sources verify that 50 persons mentioned in the Old Testament and 30 persons written about in the New Testament were actual historical figures (see list of names and sources on p.
 270 in I Don’t Have Enough Faith To Be An Atheist by Norman Geisler and Frank Turek).
 Because of engravings and statues, we even know what 18 (12 from the OT and 6 from the NT) of them looked like!

 These extrabiblical writings have helped corroborate numerous details in the Bible, including details surrounding Jesus' life.
 Now, some critics of Christianity today are telling people that Jesus Himself never existed, that He was the invention of some clever deceivers in the first century.
 This is absurd and only demonstrates their ignorance of the facts or willingness to overlook the facts.
 There actually is very good historical evidence outside of the Bible that Jesus lived.

 There are 39 or more sources outside of the Bible, written within 150 years of Jesus' life that attest to more than 100 facts regarding Jesus’ life, teachings, crucifixion, and resurrection.
 (See: The Historical Jesus: Ancient Evidence for the Life of Christ by Gary R. Habermas).